mamouzgar/hafez/README.md

 pip install hafezR
 ```

-3. Open Rstudio and activate the conda environment using reticulate.
-    You may need to first install the R packages reticulate and remotes
-    if you don’t have them already.
+3. Open Rstudio and install these R packages if you don’t have them.

 ``` r
 # List of required packages